0lkhs0/SGBIZFormation-Cessation/README.md

   </p>
 Datasets obtained from Singstats (https://www.singstat.gov.sg/find-data/search-by-theme/industry/formation-and-cessation-of-business-entities/latest-data)
 <br>
-Monthly formation and cessation number of business entities, by industry, by month
+Monthly formation and cessation number of business entities, by industry, by month.
 <br>

-The datasets consist of data for 396 months from January 1990 to December 2022
+The datasets consist of data for 396 months from January 1990 to December 2022.
 <br>
 There are a total of 15 different industries:
 1. Manufacturing